How to properly complete a merger while avoiding common pitfalls of the merger process

 About the Author

 Mike N. Lussier, is president and CEO of Webster First Federal Credit Union in Worcester, MA, a position he has held since 1990.
-Webster First has grown from $87 million in assets and approximately 10,000 members in 1990 to $856 million in assets and 66,788 members in 2017.
-Mike also is president and CEO of Michael Lussier Tax Services in Spencer, MA.
-He’s a director and past chair of the Massachusetts Credit Union Share Insurance Corporation, a past director and chair of NAFCU, and a director on the Defined Contribution Plan Board of Pentegra Retirement Services.
+Webster First has grown from $87 million in assets and approximately 10,000 members in 1990 to $1.26 Billion in assets and 87,865 members in 2022.
+Mike also is president and CEO of Michael Lussier Tax Services in Sutton, MA.
+He’s a past chair of the Massachusetts Credit Union Share Insurance Corporation, a past director and chair of NAFCU, a present member of the Allied Solutions Advisory Council and a director on the Defined Contribution Plan Board of Pentegra Retirement Services.
 Mike has completed 15 successful mergers with an average member retention rate of nearly 90 percent.
+He is also the author of Mergers & Acquisitions Handbook offered at NAFCU Headquarters.
+Mike is also a general aviation pilot.